The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 3. After the list of hard disk partitions appears, write select disk A, where A is the number of the part that should be converted to GPT.

-The next user action can continue with the clean command.
+The user's next actions can continue by entering the clean command.
 In this case, all partitions of one of the disks will be deleted.

-The second option is manual deletion, which requires you to enter three commands in turn (detail disk, select volume, delete volume).
+The second option is manual removal, which requires entering three commands in turn (detail disk, select volume, delete volume).

-The last step is to change the style.
-To do this, another command is entered in the line - convert mbr.
+The last stage is changing the style.
+To do this, enter another command in the line - convert mbr.

-After the manual conversion to MBR has been performed, it is required:
+After manual conversion to MBR has been completed, you need to:

 1. Enter one more final command Exit ;

-3. Partition the disk into new partitions (it is advisable to leave a smaller part of the HDD for the system and applications, and for storage important information- large);
+3. Split the disk into new partitions (it is advisable to leave a smaller part of the HDD for the system and applications, and for storage important information– big);

 4. Continue installing the operating system.